Birmingham A38 Queensway tunnels to close for six weeks

 - 31 October 2012

 - From the section Birmingham & Black Country

 The Queensway tunnels in Birmingham city centre are to be closed for six weeks next year so refurbishment work can be carried out.

 The city council has approved the closure so contractor Amey can make structural repairs and install new lighting from next July.

 It is part of a package of measures aimed at saving about £14m from the highways budget, the authority said.

-The tunnels, which are 40 years old, are the main through route for the A38.'Optimum time'
+The tunnels, which are 40 years old, are the main through route for the A38.

 Other cost-cutting measures include cancelling resurfacing work on some roads and changing street lighting times, the council said.

 A downgrade of the planned refurbishment of the Lancaster Circus tunnel is also part of the plan.